 • Purpose: What is man’s purpose in the world

 Now after looking at these worldview issues, I think the one that is the question that is the most pressing one is the morality, human rights, and human dignity issue.
 This issue is directly related to the origins question.
 They can’t be separated.
 Just recently in the recent presidential debate, the abortion topic came up.
 That is directly related to one’s view of humans and what makes them valuable.
-Of course, on a theistic worldview, human aren’t valuable based on their function.
+Of course, on a theistic worldview, the human isn’t valuable based on their function.
 They are valuable based on their nature or essence.
 It is quite obvious we live at a time where people are obsessed with human rights, justice, and equality.
 I discuss why theism lays the foundation for these features of reality here.

 So in the end, when I run into college students that are apathetic about the existence of God, I now ask them if they think humans are valuable and whether they believe in justice, equality, and human rights.
 Every single time, the student says “Yes!”
 So now the door is open to discuss the origins question and how that relates to the human dignity and equality issue.
 Robert Spizter helps us understand the importance of this topic.
 He says: